randym/axlsx/README.md

 #Change log
 ---------
+- **August.2.12**: 1.2.0
+   - added data labels for charts
+   - added table header printing for each sheet via defined_name.
+This means that when you print your worksheet, the header rows show for every page
 - **July.??.12**: 1.1.9 release
    - lots of code clean up for worksheet
    - added in data labels for pie charts, line charts and bar charts.